EandrewJones/algorithms/README.md

     - checking if a string is a palindrome
     - reversing and integer
     - checking if a word is an anagram
+    - finding duplicate in an array of integers

 ## Algorithms